Connect with us

 Call the venue to double-check that your reservation is still in place, and follow up with any guests who have yet to receive it.

-✔️Shop for and prepare food, shop for the outfits.
-Ensure every other thing is in check.
+✔️Shop for and prepare food, shop for the outfits, and ensure everything else is in order.
 Now is a good time to check in with party guests and confirm who is bringing gifts.

 ✔️ Check on the decor and caterer